mattermost/docs/source/install/desktop-app-changelog.rst

 - Fixed an issue where an Operating System could register Mattermost as the default web browser / mail app.
 - Fixed an issue where the download notification showed the wrong file name.
 - Fixed an issue where it was possible to drag the Minimize/Close buttons.
-- Fixed an issue where servers were not forced to update their configuration using the configured SiteURL if available.
+- Fixed an issue where servers were not forced to update their configuration using the configured ``SiteURL`` value if available.
 - Fixed an issue where a misleading error message from a remote certificate would imply that the Mattermost server had an issue.
 - Fixed an issue where users still received notifications when their status was set to **Do Not Disturb**.
 - Fixed an issue where users could not replace files in the **Downloads** folder.